And practical tips that can be implemented today...

 Because we aren't bound by hospital or government agency budgets (or the volume of clients), private-practice lactation consultants are able to spend time with breastfeeding families.
 Most private-practice lactation consultants spend two to two and a half hours in your home (and about one to one and a half hours in our cozy offices).
 We spend our time with you gathering everything we need to know to help you us create a plan for you to meet your breastfeeding goal.

 Most private-practice lactation consultants have the life-logistics to be able see you relatively soon after you reach out to them.
 Although we do enjoy our family-time and have boundaries just like anyone else, you don't usually have to wait until Monday at 8 to call us.
-In fact, many (not all) private-practice lactation consultants will see you during evening, weekends and some holidays.
+In fact, many (not all) private-practice lactation consultants will see urgent situations during evening, weekends and some holidays.

 #3.
 We very often work with mothers and babies where they breastfeed the most--in their home.